 Yakhni Mutton Pulao Rice

-Yakhni mutton pulao rice is a delicious rice dish cooked with Yakhni (in Urdu) that means bone broth in English.
+Yakhni mutton pulao rice is a delicious rice dish cooked with Yakhni (in Urdu), which means bone broth in English.
 It’s a simple dish that offers comfort and nutrition at the same time.

-The dish is basically a way to make the most of Yakhni bone soup that is often made for health reasons.
-Because the bone broth is made by slowly cooking the bones with whole spices and herbs.
-It slow-cooks until the soup extracts all the goodness from the bones.
+The dish is basically a way to make the most of Yakhni bone soup, which is often made for health reasons.
+Because the bone broth is made by slowly cooking the bones with whole spices and herbs, it slow-cooks until the soup extracts all the goodness from the bones.

 Once you make the soup, it’s pretty easy and takes little effort to cook this pulao rice.
 It is as easy as cooking Basmati rice as a sundry staple.